misua/AzurePipelines-wordpress/README.md

 - A pv & pvc inside the cluster
 - wordpress w/ volume_mounts and using pvc (for /var/www/html)
 - Mysql DB for wordpress deployment use
 - wordpress svc,mysql svc and ingress LB
+- Horizontal Pod autoscaling + Cluster autoscaling
 - the azp-agent-in-docker/ - is a microsoft agent/runner,built by podman, as my request didnt get approved for parrallelism (required by azure pipelines)

 ---